Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 Also Read: How Often Should I Water My Money Tree?
 (Money Tree Water Requirements)

-Although the money tree requires a lot of light, direct sunlight can be harmful to it.
+Although the money tree requires a lot of light, direct sunlight can harm it.
 Direct sunlight can burn the leaves and permanently damage them.

-Placing the money tree near a window that has sheer curtains to filter the direct sunlight is ideal.
+Placing the money tree near a window with sheer curtains to filter the direct sunlight is ideal.
 It is okay for the money tree to get direct sunlight during sunrise and sunset.

-If your money tree is not getting enough light, it will become leggy, and the leaves will become dull and droopy.
+If your money tree is not getting enough light, it will become leggy, and the leaves will become dull and limp.

-If any of these is the problem, you might be thinking of relocating your plant.
+You must consider relocating your plant if any of these are the problems.
 However, always remember to make the changes gradually so that the plant can adjust to the changes.

-In the case of low light, you can use grow lights that make up for the lack of natural light.
+In the case of low light, you can use grow lights that compensate for the lack of natural light.

-Keeping the money tree near a window where it gets filtered light to the curtains or blinds is a good idea.
+Keeping the money tree near a window that gets filtered light to the curtains or blinds is a good idea.
 However, you would want to rotate the pot once in a while so that the plant receives light on all sides and doesn’t lean towards one side.

 Also Read: How Much Light Does A Money Tree Need?
 (Money Tree Light Requirements)